Sym Shark (1999)

 1999 Sym Shark

 CarHunch analysed 124 real MOT records for the 1999 Sym Shark.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1999 SYM Shark has a first-time MOT pass rate of just 44.3%, well below the UK average of 80%, which signals genuine reliability concerns for a vehicle now 25 years old.
 Dangerous defects are uncommon at 4%, so serious safety issues are rare, but the low pass rate reflects widespread wear across these ageing machines.